bovirus/adbtools2/README.md

 related additional modules, but please note that I use mainly Linux, so the .exe version can be older than the python version.

+There is also a bash shell script to be executed on the router to exploit a vulnerability and become root.

 Python dependencies can be installed using

     pip3 install -r requirements.txt